What Capital Structure Is and How It Works

 These numbers can also be used to find the company’s cost of capital, which determines how quickly a profit can be made from an upfront investment.

-An ideal capital structure may be different for different companies.
+An ideal capital structure may mean different things to different companies.
 As a general rule of thumb, there should be a balance between risk and caution.

 A business with a low leverage ratio may miss out on growth opportunities.
 So while there may not be much debt tied to the company, there is the risk of stagnation and being outpaced by competitors.

 On the other hand, a highly leveraged company may barely be meeting its payments.
 Any revenue figures that come in under the projected numbers could cause major cash flow issues.
-The advantage, of course, would come if the gamble did pay off.
+Careful cash management is key, but high leverage can turn out well if the gamble does pay off.

-Successfully investing in growth opportunities could lead to better revenue and profit margins.
+Successfully investing in growth opportunities could lead to better revenue and higher net income.

 One measurable way to find a business’s best capital structure is to calculate its weighted average cost of capital (WACC).
 This formula identifies the average cost of multiple capital sources, including debt, stocks, and bonds.
 The benefit of using this metric is that it helps to quantify the cost of selling equity, even though it’s used differently than debt.